KrakenLeaf/Attention-Gated-Networks/README.md

 * Main evaluation scripts: `validation_gpe_gpi.py` for GP-net and `validation_stn_sn_rn.py` for STN-net.
 Requires a configuration file (can be found in the scripts folder). <br />
 Usage: `python validation_gpe_gpi.py --config checkpoints/experiment_unet_ct_dsv_mri_gpe94/config_unet_only_gp.json` <br />
 Remember to set the "isTrain" flag to false and "which_epoch" variable to be the epoch number for the saved network name (i.e. 94 for the network parameters saved in "094_net_S.pth").
-* The configuration json file containts several training related flags and is relatively self explenatory. "data_path" is the name of the database over which we train.
+* The configuration json file containts several training related flags and is relatively self explanatory. "data_path" is the name of the database over which we train.
 This folder (e.g. "db") should have three subfolders: "train", "test" and "validation" (for the evaluation scripts we can also use a folder named "test_val" for joint inference on both test and val folders).
 Each of these folders should contain a "label" and "image" subfolders.
 Within each of the "image" folders, the corresponding images should be stored in nifti format.
 In the label folder, corresponding nifti segmentation files should be stored (per each scan, a single nifti file containing all labels should exist).
 Keep in mind that there should be a 1-to-1 correspondance between the images and labels, so the same naming convention should be used to avoid confusion (e.g. P0.nii.gz, P1.nii.gz,...). <br />
 For example:<br />
 my_db_folder <br />
 	- |--test <br />